puppetlabs/dujour-version-check/README.md

 ```

-Then, call the `version-check` function.
+Then, call the `check-for-updates!` function.
 This function takes two arguments,
-`product-name` and `update-server-url`. `update-server-url` should be a string
+`request-values` and `update-server-url`. `update-server-url` should be a string
-containing the URL of the update server. `product-name` can either be a string
+containing the URL of the update server. `request-values` is a map that currently only
+supports a single key, `:product-name`.
+The value contained at this key can either be a string
 containing the artifact-id or a map with the following schema:

 ```clj